On this page

 Payments aren’t disappearing.
 They’re becoming easier, smarter, faster, and more embedded into the experiences people care about.
 Embedded doesn’t mean invisible, and it shouldn’t.
 Consumers expect payments to be clear, which makes transparency a feature of modern payments.

-When we promote payment as invisible, we could undermine the payee’s control and ability to make an informed decision.
+When we promote a payment as invisible, we could undermine the payee’s control and ability to make an informed decision.
 Promoting invisibility can erode the trust that consumers and businesses depend on and assume in each other.

 This distinction matters.
 Invisible suggests something hidden, opaque, or outside of user control.
 Embedded means seamlessly integrated while remaining clear and accessible.
 That difference shapes how we build products, communicate value, and maintain customer trust and confidence.